Research-Related CME

 Research in Action Conference on Demand

-Research in Action 2022 includes newly recorded content from the in-person AAPA2022 Annual Conference, offers up to 5.5 credits of AAPA Category 1 CME, and features original research about the PA profession and workforce.
+Research in Action 2023 includes newly recorded content from the in-person AAPA2023 Annual Conference, and offers up to 8.5 credits of AAPA Category 1 CME and features original research about the PA profession and workforce.
 Learn from PA researchers as they cover topics that will help clinicians and educators advance the PA profession.
-CME sessions include topics related to COVID-19; pilot studies; parental leave policies; and nutrition – just to name a few.
+CME sessions include topics related to medical malpractice; patient safety; provider access; asthma; and substance use disorder – just to name a few.